 Interestingly, the populations of large organisms such as whales, elephants, and bears that, when they become adults, have no effective predators are limited by their small litters, long periods of gestation and development, and delayed sexual maturity.
 However, even these creatures are vulnerable to predation when they are young.

-I would prefer to write this word as “wholistic,” to emphasize its relation to “whole,” and also to minimize the associations which the word “holistic” has in many people’s brains with certain practices, habits, products, and medical treatments.
-Its standard spelling is simply another of the many irregularities and inconsistencies that exist in the English language.
+I would prefer to write this word as “wholistic,” to emphasize its relation to “whole,” and also to minimize the associations which the word “holistic” has in many people’s brains with certain practices, beliefs, products, and medical treatments.
+Its standard spelling is simply another of the many irregularities that exist in the English language.